dushyantkhosla/python-snippets/README.md

 # This took ~10mins to load a 3GB+ file (10**8 rows) into the DB.

+# PS:
-PS: postgres works with lowercase database and table names only.
+# Postgres works with lowercase database and table names only.
-Ensure that you don't use uppercase or special characters.
+# Ensure that you don't use uppercase or special characters.
 ```